 “These walls are funny.
 First you hate ’em, then you get used to ’em.
 Enough time passes, you get so you depend on them.
 That’s institutionalized.”

-Andy Dufresne (Tim Robbins) gets put in Shawshank Prison in New England after his wife and her new lover turn up dead.
+Andy Dufresne (Tim Robbins) gets put in Shawshank Prison after his wife and her new lover turn up dead.
 He is slow to make friends, but manages to win over Red (Morgan Freeman) with his amiable strolling and lack of nighttime wailing.
-During his long stint in the clink, Andy becomes a librarian, a banker, and a rock collector, but he never gives up hope of also becoming an escapee.
+During his long stint in the clink, Andy becomes a librarian, a banker, and a rock collector, but he never gives up hope of becoming a free man.

 Brooks was Here